IanStorm/my-smart-home-ras-pi/README.md

 ### Prepare the software, pt.
 2 🦙 2️⃣

-1. `cd` inside the cloned folder.
-2. Make sure to copy the (exactly same) file(s) from [IanStorm/my-smart-home-node-red](https://github.com/IanStorm/my-smart-home-node-red) to `./opt/my-smart-home/credentials/`.
-2. Register the Ras Pi under a proper host name in your router, e.g. *"my-smart-home"*
+1. Register the Ras Pi under a proper host name in your router, e.g. *"my-smart-home"*
 2. Initially connect via SSH: `ssh pi@my-smart-home`
 	* There will be a prompt to add the fingerprint, type `yes`
 	* The default credentials for any Ras Pi are `pi` (user) and `raspberry` (password)